tatianamac/tm11ty/src/posts/beginner-eleventy-tutorial-partii.md

 Unpacking that further:
 `devDependencies` are what are required to _develop_ your package and are installed automatically when someone downloads your package. `Dependencies` are what is required to _run_ the project, so for example, a user of a package needs its `dependencies`, but not necessarily its `devDependencies`.
 Your `package.json` is what keeps track of all these packages you use.

 The `--save-dev` command is what tells the command line to store this into your devDependencies in your package.json file.
-The two dashes that precede the words `save-dev` command into a flag.
+The two dashes that precede the words `save-dev` make a command into a flag.
 So, when someone says “add a `save-dev` flag,” this is what they’re referring to.

 While you read all that, you may notice that npm is still running.
 You should see a sort of progress bar to let you know how much more it has to go.
 You may see a series of warnings about things that have been deprecated.
 For now, you can ignore all that.
 (Most developers continue to ignore all that.)